New homes plan for historic Glasgow hospital

-Plans have been unveiled to restore a historic former school and hospital building and create 21 new homes in Glasgow City Centre.
+Plans have been unveiled to restore a historic former school and hospital building and create 21 new rental properties in Glasgow City Centre.

-The B-listed Mount Building, which back to 1882, will be transformed by a build-to-rent development which is expected to be completed in around 12 months.
+The B-listed Mount Building, which dates back to 1882 when it was built as a grand mansion, will be transformed by a build-to-rent development which is expected to be completed in around 12 months.

 Originally established as Glasgow's first Hospital for Sick Children, the Mount Building held a key role in the city’s healthcare infrastructure until 1914, when the hospital moved to Yorkhill.